Prinzhorn/jquery-inlog/README.md

 jQuery inlog is a plugin, which injects (js ftw!) console.log calls inside your jQuery core.
 It makes debugging of selectors and chains a breeze.

-This is just the result of a one hour proof of concept hacking.
+~~This is just the result of a one hour proof of concept hacking.~~ It's now more than "a one hour hack".

 The original idea was taken from https://github.com/fmsf/jQueryLog